factorypulse/mes/plan.md

 **Target Completion**: Day 8-9

 #### Tasks:
-- [ ] Analyse what API endpoints are needed for the user facing app
+- [ ] Analyse what external API endpoints are needed for users to build integrations with other systems
 - [ ] Build API endpoints for all core modules
 - [ ] Implement API authentication and authorization
 - [ ] Implement API documentation (OpenAPI/Swagger) user facing